HM Web Service is an auxiliary application for HostMonitor. It is included into Advanced Host Monitor package.

 Enterprise license for Advanced Host Monitor already includes a license for HM Web Service.

-Holders of a Lite, Standard or Professional licenses may buy an additional license for Web Service separately.
+Holders of a Starter or Professional licenses may buy an additional license for Web Service separately.

 This application works like an HTTP server and provides web interface for

 HostMonitor.
 It means you can install Web Service on a local or remote system